mannemiethe/lumina-energy-card/README.md

 ### Overview

 Lumina Energy Card is a Home Assistant custom Lovelace card that displays animated energy flows (PV, battery, grid, load, heat pump, EV), aggregates PV strings and batteries, and supports optional EV charging and heat pump metrics.
-It includes **House Management** (cameras, lights, temperature, humidity, security keypad), **interactive popups** with toggles, round buttons (Echo Alive, Text toggle, HOME), **PRO** features (motion-based text visibility, overlay images, custom flows), **Import & Export** for config backup, and **version 3.3.5** enhancements.
+It includes **House Management** (cameras, lights, temperature, humidity, security keypad), **interactive popups** with toggles, round buttons (Echo Alive, Text toggle, HOME), **PRO** features (motion-based text visibility, overlay images, custom flows), **Import & Export** for config backup, and **version 3.4.0** enhancements.

+### What's new in 3.4.0

+- **New language:** Full **Spanish** translation for card labels and editor UI.
+- **New "People" section:** Added a dedicated **People** area in the editor/dashboard to configure person entities and quickly see who is **home** or **away** directly on the card.
+- **New Solar Forecast popup:** Added a redesigned **solar forecast popup** with improved layout controls for weekly forecast visibility and positioning.
+- **More customization slots:** **Custom Flows** and **Custom Text** are now expanded to **20 slots each**.
+- **Bug fix – Custom Flow auto direction:** Fixed a regression where flow direction was not always inverting correctly in `auto` mode when sensor sign changed.
+- **Visual editor performance:** Optimizations in preview syncing and editor updates with up to **~60% faster** interactions in heavy configs.
+- **New Video Guides section:** Added a dedicated in-editor **Video Guides** section (now placed right below **Lumina PRO**) for faster onboarding.
+- **10 new text style presets:** Added **10 additional font/style options** to fine-tune dashboard text appearance.
+- **New Mini Cam feature (PRO):**
+  - Add mini camera widgets directly on the dashboard with drag-and-drop positioning in **Preview Lumina (drag)**.
+  - Each mini cam has independent icon position/size and top bar geometry.
+  - Motion-aware behaviors are supported via dedicated motion sensor + motion popup options.
+  - You can configure each slot separately (entity, title, dimensions, offsets, motion popup visibility and size).
+  - In preview, select exactly what to move (`icon`, `bar`, or `motion popup`) and edit precise coordinates from numeric fields.
+- **New Custom Popup layouts (PRO):**
+  - **Classic (text lines):** traditional multi-line popup (up to six sensor rows).
+  - **Tactical vehicle:** EV/car-oriented layout with map, speed/range/charge metrics, lock controls, and optional vehicle telemetry sensors.
+  - **Life sign (person):** person/presence layout with battery ring, connection/activity modules, and optional health sensors (heart rate, HR status, body temperature).
+  - You can choose the layout per popup slot, then configure layout-specific entities in dedicated grouped subsections.

 ### What's new in 3.3.5